Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

-- Exercise intolerance, which may occur if your heart rate stays the same instead of adjusting in response to your activity level.
+- Exercise intolerance, which can occur if your heart rate stays the same instead of adjusting to your activity level.

 When to see a doctor

-Seek medical care promptly if you begin experiencing any of the signs and symptoms of autonomic neuropathy, particularly if you have diabetes and it's poorly controlled.
+Seek medical care promptly if you begin having any of the signs and symptoms of autonomic neuropathy, particularly if you have diabetes that's poorly controlled.

-If you have type 2 diabetes, the American Diabetes Association (the Association) recommends annual autonomic neuropathy screening for people with type 2 diabetes as soon as you've received your diabetes diagnosis.
-For people with type 1 diabetes, the Association advises annual screening beginning five years after diagnosis.
+If you have type 2 diabetes, the American Diabetes Association recommends annual autonomic neuropathy screening beginning when you receive your diagnosis.
+For people with type 1 diabetes, the association advises annual screening beginning five years after diagnosis.

 Many health conditions can cause autonomic neuropathy.
-It may also be a side effect of treatments for other diseases, such as cancer.
+It can also be a side effect of treatments for other diseases, such as cancer.
 Some common causes of autonomic neuropathy include: